Banking Checking Accounts

 While some banks may advertise their promotions, some other banks may not advertise that they’re offering a bonus on their checking or savings accounts.
 Sometimes promotions are sent in the mail to a targeted group of people.

-Keep in mind that there’s no guarantee you’ll be able to open an account with every bank and credit union.
+Keep in mind: There’s no guarantee you’ll be able to open an account with every bank and credit union.
 Many financial institutions use what’s called a ChexSystems report to view your activity with past and current banks.
 Some may deny your application if you’ve opened too many accounts during a short period.

 5 tips to get the most out of bank account bonuses

-1. Apply for the ones you can easily earn
+1. Apply for the bonuses you can easily earn

 A lot of bank account bonuses have direct deposit requirements, which sounds easy.
 But unless you can update your payroll information online or are friends with the payroll manager, it can be difficult to make frequent changes to your direct deposits.

-Some bank account bonuses require you to make a deposit — sometimes thousands of dollars — and leave the cash there for a set period to meet an average daily balance requirement.
+Additionally, make sure you won’t need the cash you’re depositing for a while.
+Some bank account bonuses require you to leave the cash there for a set period to meet an average daily balance requirement.
 This period might be up to six months.
-If you’re going to opt for one of these promotions, make sure you won’t need the cash during that time.

 Some other bonuses may require account holders to add new money to their accounts, which typically defines as money coming from other financial institutions.